goblimey/go-ntrip/README.md

 signal type 13 from another,
 signals of both types from a third, and so on.

-The cell mask shows what signals were observed
+The cell mask shows what signals were observed.
 It's variable length, nSignals X nSatellites bits long, where nSignals is the number of signal types observed (2 in the above example) and nSatellites is the number of satellites (7 in the example).
-The cell mask is an array of bits with nsatellite elements of nSignals each - in this example 7X2 = 14 bits long.
+The cell mask is an array of bits with nSatellite elements of nSignals each - in this example 7X2 = 14 bits long.
 For example,
 if the satellite mask and signal mask are as above and the cell mask is